afternoonlabs/BreezeKeyboard/README.md

 Anyone can use this for any purpose.
 Distributed under the MIT License.
 See `LICENSE` for more information.

 My only request is that if someone uses this design to create new keyboard, I'd like to try it :).

+The use of "Afternoon Labs" is protected under copyright law.
+Unauthorized use without express permission from "Afternoon Labs" , is strictly prohibited.

 ## Getting Started